 There is a similarity between the EM waves propagating in a conducting medium and the seismic waves in an absorptive medium.
-The second exponential factor, $e^{-\vec{\beta}\cdot\vec{r}}$ , gives an exponential decay in the amplitude of the wave.
+The second exponential factor, $e^{-\vec{\beta}\cdot\vec{r}}$, gives an exponential decay in the amplitude of the wave.
 Therefore, the current Q compensation method provided in this paper could also be used for EM waves in a conducting medium.

-The ability to remove the effects of absorption and to enhance the high frequency components of the data will improve the resolving power of a probing wavefield and, e.g., has the potential to advance medical imaging and to aid early cancer detection.
+The ability to remove the effects of absorption will enhance the high frequency components of the data.
+The recently developed first migration method that is equally effective at all frequencies at the target [Weglein et al. (2016) and Weglein (2018)] will enhance the low frequency contributions for specular and non-specular target resolution and identification.
+Taken together they will improve both the low and high end frequency components of a target image and the resolving power of a probing wavefield and, e.g., they have the potential to advance medical imaging and to aid early cancer detection.
+We plan to pursue the latter broad band target resolution enhancement for medical imaging.